SemanticComputing/sampo-ui/docs/pages/SparqlConfig.md

 ### Why overwrite?
 There are two common reasons to want to overwrite some of these default queries.

-The first is simply if your particular sparql endpoint has some quirks that do not align well with the default.
+The first is simply if your particular SPARQL endpoint has some quirks that do not align well with the default.

 The second is if you require significantly more customisation for a complicated perspective.
 See securities perspective of [BelHisFirm](https://github.com/GhentCDH/BelHISFirm-Frontend) for an example.